• Skip to primary navigation

 • 2 cloves garlic minced

-• 4 medium-large peppers tops sliced off and cores removed
+• 6-8 medium-large peppers tops sliced off and cores removed (I used 4 large and 4 smaller ones); any color is fine

 Instructions

-• Cover the crock and cook on LOW for 5-6 hours, or on HIGH for 2-3 hours.
-Check the peppers to make sure the filling has cooked all the way through, and top with shredded cheese if you like.
+• Cook: Close lid and cook on LOW for 5-6 hours, or on HIGH for 2-3 hours.
+Check peppers to make sure filling has cooked all the way through.
+Top with shredded cheese if you like and close lid for another 5 minutes until cheese has melted.
+Serve with sauce rom bottom of crock.

 Nutrition